7 Steps to Better Design Thinking

 There are several ways to use empathy-building methods to understand better what is needed to build the correct product.
 The following are a few examples of user-centered discovery techniques:

-The goal of conducting user interviews is to uncover the user's needs, values, and behaviors.
-The designer needs to ask the right questions and pay close attention to the user's words and body language.
+The user interviews aim to uncover the user's needs, values, and behaviors.
+Therefore, the designer must ask the right questions and pay close attention to the user's words and body language.

 Ask non-binary questions and encourage storytelling